 Geographic Connection to Pennsylvania: Selinsgrove, Snyder County

-Since, Fincke has published over 33 books—including works of fiction, nonfiction, and poetry—and has received notable acknowledgments for his work, such as the PEN Syndicated Fiction Prize, two Pushcart Prizes, and seven fellowships for Creative Writing from the Pennsylvania Council on the Arts.
-His poems, stories, and essays have appeared in many periodicals, including Harper's, Newsday, Paris Review, Kenyon Review, Georgia Review, American Scholar and Doubletake.
+Fincke has published dozens of books—including works of fiction, nonfiction, and poetry—and has received many notable acknowledgments for his work, such as the PEN Syndicated Fiction Prize, two Pushcart Prizes, seven national books prizes, and seven fellowships for Creative Writing from the Pennsylvania Council on the Arts, among many other awards.

 At the time of this writing, Gary Fincke lives with his wife, Elizabeth, in Selinsgrove, Pennsylvania, where he continues to publish innovative essays and poetry collections.